suds-community/suds/README.rst

     binding and for lots of collaboration on #suds.

 version 0.1.6 (2008-03-06)
-  * Provides proper handling of wsdls that contain schema sections containing xsd schema imports: <import namespace="" schemaLocation=""?>.
+  * Provides proper handling of WSDLs that contain schema sections containing xsd schema imports: <import namespace="" schemaLocation=""?>.
 The referenced schemas are imported when a schemaLocation is specified.
   * Raises exceptions for http status codes not already handled.

 version 0.1.5 (2008-02-21)
   * Provides better logging in the modules get logger by hierarchal names.
-  * Refactored as needed to truely support other bindings.
+  * Refactored as needed to truly support other bindings.
   * Add sax module which replaces ElementTree.
 This is faster, simpler and handles namespaces (prefixes) properly.